moby/moby/daemon/graphdriver/devmapper/README.md

 from docker entities to the corresponding devicemapper volumes is stored in the `$graph/devicemapper/json` file (encoded as Json).

-In order to support multiple devicemapper graphs on a system the thin pool will be named something like: `docker-0:33-19478248-pool`, where the `0:33` part is the minor/major device nr and `19478248` is the inode number of the $graph directory.
+In order to support multiple devicemapper graphs on a system, the thin pool will be named something like: `docker-0:33-19478248-pool`, where the `0:33` part is the minor/major device nr and `19478248` is the inode number of the $graph directory.

-On the thin pool docker automatically creates a base thin device, called something like `docker-0:33-19478248-base` of a fixed size.
-This is automatically formatted on creation and contains just an empty filesystem.
+On the thin pool, docker automatically creates a base thin device, called something like `docker-0:33-19478248-base` of a fixed size.
+This is automatically formatted with an empty filesystem on creation.
 This device is the base of all docker images and containers.
 All base images are snapshots of this device and those images are then in turn used as snapshots for other images and eventually containers.